Child corporal punishment laws: Wales

 The Welsh Government introduced a Bill to abolish the defence of reasonable punishment in Wales.
 On 20 March 2020 the Welsh Assembly passed the Children (Abolition of Defence of Reasonable Punishment) (Wales) Act 2020.
 This change in the law gives children the same legal protection from assault as adults.
 On 21 March 2022 the “smacking ban” came into force in Wales, making corporal punishment of children officially illegal.

 Scotland

 In Scotland, since 2003 it has been unlawful to punish a child using any implement, or to strike them upon the head and corporal punishment of children under the age of 3 is unlawful.

 In 2017, the Scottish Government confirmed it would support a member's bill to ban all corporal punishment completely.
-On 3 October 2019, the bill was backed in the Scottish Parliament by 84 votes to 29 making Scotland the first U.K. jurisdiction to ban all forms of corporal punishment.
+In 2019, the Scottish Parliament passed the Children (Equal Protection from Assault) (Scotland) Act 2019, parts of which commenced immediately, while other parts commenced 1 year later.